Jake Kilrain (British boxer): Career

 By the mid-1940s, Kilrain had moved up to middleweight, and in January 1946 won the Scottish Area middleweight title with a points victory over Jock McCusker.
 He defended the title in September 1946 against the previously undefeated Eddie Starrs, retaining it with a fourth round stoppage.

 On 15 May 1947 he was arrested after a fight against Freddy Price at the Kelvin Hall in Glasgow; After being warned three times for fouls, in the fourth round he was ordered to his corner by the referee, former Scottish middleweight champion Steve McCall, after headbutting Price.
 Kilrain refused and continued throwing punches, hitting McCall twice in the face, sparking a melee in which several spectators got involved, a man suffered a broken arm, and the referee was thrown out of the ring.
 Kilrain was charged with striking the referee, and after being found guilty of assault was fined £25, with the option of three months imprisonment.
 He was subsequently suspended from boxing until the end of the year by the Scottish Council of the BBBofC and fined a further £20.

 He returned to the ring in March 1948, beating Johnnie McKenna in one round after McKenna suffered a badly cut mouth.
 After two defeats later that year he defended his Scottish area title in May 1949 at Celtic Park against Willie Whyte; Kilrain won on points to retain his title, but this proved to be his final fight.

 After retiring from boxing, Kilrain became an official, serving on the BBBofC's Scottish Council, and a referee.
 Kilrain died on October 1, 1984.

-Media

-Mike Mazurki portrayed Kilrain in the 1942 film Gentleman Jim.